These pages do not apply outside Great Britain.

 The UK currently remains a member of the European Union (see above).

-However the Equality Act 2010 will continue as it is even after the UK ceases to be an EU member, unless and until the British Parliament amends it.
+However the Equality Act 2010 will continue as it is even after the UK ceases to be an EU member, unless and until Britain amends it.
 This is because the Equality Act is a British statute, passed by the Westminster Parliament.

-That is also consistent with the government's approach to Brexit generally, namely that existing laws whether EU laws or not should continue after Brexit, but can then be amended by Parliament (or by the government) without being constrained by EU requirements.
+That is also consistent with the government's approach to Brexit generally, namely that existing laws whether EU laws or not should continue after Brexit, but can then be amended by Parliament (or by the government in some cases) without being constrained by EU requirements.
 To implement this, and also to take the UK out of the European Union, the government has introduced into Parliament the European Union (Withdrawal) Bill (link to parliament.uk), sometimes called the 'Great Repeal Bill'.
-This follows on from the government's proposals in the The Great Repeal Bill: White Paper (link to gov.uk) of March 2017.
+This Bill follows on from the government's proposals in the The Great Repeal Bill: White Paper (link to gov.uk) of March 2017.
 The Bill would repeal the European Communities Act 1972 with effect from the 'exit day', but simultaneously make EU law into British law.
 This law could however then be amended by the British Parliament or government because the supremacy of EU law will have ended.
+See below as to 'exit day'.
 Of course the Bill has not yet been passed by Parliament, so the current version may well be amended.
 This page is based on the original 13th July version of the Bill.

 What does the Bill say about the Equality Act?
 Most important is what clause 6 of the Bill says about the ongoing effect of EU law on interpreting legislation post-Brexit: see below After Brexit: Effect of EU law when interpreting Equality Act.
 Also however, the Equality Act 2010 so far as it relates to employment seems to be (at least mostly) 'EU-derived domestic legislation' within clause 2(2)(b)(c) of the Bill, because the Act implements EU law.
 Clause 2 of the Bill says that EU-derived domestic legislation, as it has effect immediately before exit day, continues to have effect in UK domestic law on and after exit day.
 Incidentally, some areas of the Equality Act apart from employment might also be 'EU-derived domestic legislation', such as information society services: see below Henry VIII clauses.

-Whilst clause 2 therefore confirms that the Equality Act continues in effect, more importantly the Equality Act does not need legislation such as this for it to continue in force after Brexit, since it is already a British Act of Parliament as I say above.
-(Footnote 5 on p.8 of the Explanatory Notes confirms that clause 2 is not intended to be limited to legislation which would otherwise fall away with the repeal of European Communities Act 1972.)
+Whilst clause 2 therefore confirms that the Equality Act continues in effect, more importantly the Equality Act does not need legislation such as this for it to continue in force after Brexit.
+This is because the Equality Act is already a British Act of Parliament as I say above.

 Incidentally, Britain introduced disability discrimination law some years before the European Union did.
 Indeed the EU directive on it was influenced by British law.
 See below UK disability discrimination law is British in origin.